Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I had NO IDEA it would be this big, though!
 I thought it would be a tiny one-square stamp!
 Just make sure you have enough space in your passport before you get it.

-Some people recommend not getting souvenir passport stamps these days, so double-check the pros and cons before you get it.
+2023 Update: Some people recommend not getting souvenir passport stamps these days, so double-check the pros and cons before you get it.
 I personally would not get any souvenir stamps today.

 See the Penguins on Martillo Island